The Knowledgebase

 Adapting a small stove to a larger flue size can be an attractive option if you are replacing an old stove and want to reuse the chimney system, if you're trying to cut costs by using locally available chimney pipe, or if local building codes require UL Listed Class A pipe.
 The acceptable flue sizes that can be used are limited by the type of installation and the stove's flue collar size.
 Read more.

-Wood Stove Operation and Maintenance
+Wood Stove Use & Maintenance

 Extending Burn Times